Non-Convex Phase Retrieval from STFT Measurements: Discussion

 \section{Discussion}

-This paper aims at suggesting a practical, efficient phase retrieval algorithm with theoretical guarantees.
-The proposed algorithm minimizes a non-convex loss function.
-Similar approaches were taken recently for phase retrieval problems, however, they are mainly focused on random setups and their analysis is greatly based on statistical considerations.
-Here, we pursue a different approach.
-The algorithm begins by taking the DFT of the measurements (\ref{eq:meas0}).
-This step simplifies the structure of the data and implies almost directly uniqueness results.
-For sufficiently long windows, we show that a LS algorithm recovers the signal efficiently.
-For general settings, we apply a gradient descent algorithm.
-The algorithm is initialized by the principle eigenvector of a designed matrix, constructed as the solution of a LS problem.
-For $L=1$, we estimate the distance between the initialization and the global minimum (see Theorem \ref{lem:LSinit}).
+This paper explores practical, efficient, non-convex phase retrieval algorithms with some deterministic theoretical guarantees.
+Particularly, we propose two local optimization methods based on minimizing the ER loss function and optimizing on the manifold of phases.
+The latter is a new phase retrieval algorithm that takes into account the special geometry of the phase retrieval problem.

+Since the optimization problems are non-convex, we also propose an initialization method.
+The method is based on the insight that, for sufficiently long windows, the signal can be recovered as the solution of a linear LS problem.
+While this may not be true for shorter windows, we use the LS solution to construct a special matrix and initialize the local optimization algorithms with the principal eigenvector of this matrix.
+Similar initialization approaches were suggested recently for phase retrieval problems.
+However, they are mainly focused on random setups and based on {probabilistic} considerations.
+For $L=1$, we estimate the distance between the initialization point and the ground truth.
 The case of $L>1$ raises some interesting questions.
-As a heuristic, we have suggested to smoothly interpolate the missing entries.
+As a heuristic, we suggested to smoothly interpolate the missing entries.
 This practice works quite well since the window acts as an averaging operator.
 Clearly, the interpolation method depends on the window shape.
 A main challenge for future research is analyzing the setting of $L>1$.
-Additionally, a slight modification of our initialization algorithm recovers exactly signals with unit module entries (see Proposition \ref{cor:init_unit_signal}).
-This result implies a potential applicability to angular synchronization \cite{singer2011angular,bandeira2014tightness,boumal2016nonconvex}.

-The analysis of the non-convex algorithm relies on the geometry of the loss function (\ref{eq:LS}).
-We prove in Theorem \ref{lem:converges} that for signals with unit module entries, there exists a basin of attraction.
+For signals with unit modulus entries, we prove in Theorem \ref{lem:converges} that the ER loss function has a basin of attraction.
 We show numerically that the actual basin of attraction is larger than the theoretical bound and exists for a broader family of signals.
-The gap between the actual basin of attraction and the theoretical result is the bottleneck that prevents a full theoretical understanding of the algorithm.
-Specifically, improving Lemma \ref{lem:regualrity_con} will lead directly to tighter estimation of the basin of attraction.
-Bridging that gap is an additional major goal of a future work.
+The gap between the actual size of the basin of attraction and the theoretical result is the bottleneck that prevents a full theoretical understanding of the proposed algorithms.
+Specifically, improving Lemma \ref{lem:regualrity_con} will lead directly to tighter estimation of the size of the basin of attraction.
+Ideally, this would lead to the conclusion that the proposed initial guess lies in the basin.